artsiomkorzun/1brc-walkthrough/Walkthrough.md

 Nice!

 ### 07 - Simple Map
-It is time to write our own hash map, which can change and tune later.
+It is time to write our own hash map, which we can change and tune later.
 ```java
 class Aggregates { // keys <= 10K, no need to grow
     final Key[] keys = new Key[64 * 1024];